smwoj/dialogflow-python-webhook/README.md

 6. Create a new directory (src/$your-endpoint) to contain the implementations of your intents ('src/demo' is an example).
 The intent implementation should accept a parsed request json and return a response to the user.
-(a simple string, the DialogFlow response format is already taken care of).
+(a simple string, the Dialogflow response format is already taken care of).
 The demo implementations should be clear enough.

 6. Run the webservice with 'python main $your_endpoint'.